 Eileen V Lake, PhD, RN, FAAN

-Jessie M. Scott Term Chair in Nursing & Health Policy, Secondary Faculty in Sociology and Assoc Dir of the Ctr for Health Outcomes & Policy Research
+Jessie M. Scott Endowed Term Chair in Nursing and Health Policy, Associate Professor of Sociology, and Associate Director of the Center for Health Outcomes and Policy Research

 University of Pennsylvania School of Nursing

 418 Curie Blvd.

 Dr. Lake devotes her research and theory expertise to students by teaching the core research methods course - scientific inquiry for evidence-based practice – to undergraduates and the culminating course – dissertation seminar – to doctoral students.
 Dr. Lake’s Spanish proficiency is showcased in her undergraduate study abroad course, Comparative Health Systems – Spain, which focuses on maternal and child health services in Barcelona and Pamplona.
 She teaches the theory and methods of health outcomes research to doctoral students.
 Dr. Lake also mentors pre- and post-doctoral research fellows in an NIH-funded training program in health outcomes research.